 Return the cookies to the oven and bake for another 2 to 3 minutes, until the marshmallows look like puff balls and are just starting to melt around the bottom.
 The marshmallows will continue to melt after the cookies come out of the oven.

-11 Continue baking cookies in batches until all the cookie dough has been used.
+Continue baking in batches until all the cookie dough and marshmallows have been used.

-12 Enjoy!
-Cooled cookies can be stored in an airtight container with wax paper between the layers for up to a week.
-The marshmallows may stick to the wax paper; just gently peel the paper away when removing cookies.
+Cooled cookies can be stored in an airtight container with wax paper between the layers for up to a week at room temperature.
+The marshmallows may stick to the wax paper; just gently peel the paper away when removing the cookies.

 |Nutrition Facts (per serving)|

 |Amount per serving|

 |Total Carbohydrate 21g||8%|